Your company most likely develops an updated marketing strategy every year, but you may not be getting the desired outcome.

-Many companies throughout the mortgage industry annually create their marketing and public relations plans.
+Many companies throughout the mortgage and real estate industries annually create their marketing and public relations plans.
 But there’s a problem…many fail to achieve their desired outcomes.

 For a marketing strategy to be truly successful, there must be a high level of determination among the executive staff that becomes contagious internally.
 Resources need to be made available.
 Everyone must believe in it and believe they can succeed.

-Here are 8 common reasons for the lack of success of many marketing strategies…
+Here are 8 common reasons many marketing strategies fail.

 1) You do not have a clearly defined value proposition.
-Why should your target audience buy from you, work with you or partner with you?
+Why should your target audience work with you, partner with you or buy from you?

 Your value proposition needs to define how working with your company will make a positive difference in their lives.

-Defining your value proposition can be intimidating, especially if you’re a mortgage lender, a title company, appraisal management company or any other type of company with a fairly homogenous offering.
-In these cases, it is especially important to think beyond the characteristics of the product or service you provide and think about why people should choose/have chosen to do business with you.
+Defining your value proposition can be intimidating, especially if you’re a mortgage company or real estate brokerage.
+In these cases, it is especially important to think beyond the characteristics of the service you provide and think about why people should choose to do business with you over a competitor.

-If you need help, reach out to the people who have done business with you and ask them why they did.
+For even more insight, reach out to the people who have done business with you and ask them why they chose you.
 You could even approach your own employees and ask them why they chose to work at your company.

-For other companies, like fintech providers, for example, the value proposition could include specific benefits of the technology along with the value your key people bring that make you unique.
-Even in this case, it would still make sense to talk to your customers and employees to help crystallize it.
+For other companies, the value proposition could include specific benefits of a service or technology along with the value your key people bring that make you unique.
+Even in this case, it would still make sense to talk to your clients and employees to help crystallize it.